How much will my RV's mileage increase with a lighter toad vehicle

 ANSWER: Hi Robert, I am afraid that I do not have a mathematical formula for you.
 Maybe one of our visitors can provide one for you. but I will tell you that lightening your towing load will indeed increase your fuel mileage.
 That's the good news.

-Since you seem to like your Dodge Dakota so much I would say keep towing it.
-If you want to increase your RV's MPG read my suggestions below:
+Since you like your Dodge Dakota so much, I would say keep towing it.
+Here are some simple steps you can take to improve your RV's or tow vehicle's fuel mileage

 1. Make sure that your motorhome is properly maintained so that it runs as efficiently as it can.
 You can switch to a synthetic engine oil

 .
 Synthetic engine oils can help improve fuel mileage.

 2. Make sure that your RV's and Toad' tires

 are properly inflated

 , properly inflated tires

 increase fuel mileage.